bailey1122/TestP/README.md

 A Spring application connected to a MySQL Database.
 It uses Spring Data JPA to access the database.
 A user is able to create/read/update/delete developers after passing a security level.
 There is pre-defined user authentication and registration.
-This apllication includes Spring (Boot, JPA, Security, MVC).
+This application includes Spring (Boot, JPA, Security, MVC).